-Based on the review of people's opinions about Goharrud on social networks, several important tips emerge.
-These include people's distrust towards city officials, the collective memory of Goharrud's past, the improper state of landfill and sewage, the presence of popular campaigns for revival, people's positive sentiments towards the designed riverfront areas, the role of citizens in waste production and pollution, suggestions for improving the waterfront's current state, occurrences of anomalies such as crimes and vandalism on the river's edge, and the recognition of the river's tourism potential, with a comparison to tourism management in Western countries.
+Based on the review of people's opinions about Goharrood on social networks, several important tips emerge.
+These include people's distrust towards city officials, the collective memory of Goharrood's past, the improper state of landfill and sewage, the the lost riverside spaces with a socio-ecological approach presence of popular campaigns for revival, people's positive sentiments towards the designed riverfront areas, the role of citizens in waste production and pollution, suggestions for improving the waterfront's current state, occurrences of anomalies such as crimes and vandalism on the river's edge, and the recognition of the river's tourism potential, with a comparison to tourism management in Western countries.